#1 Home Improvement Retailer

 Harden Your Seedlings

-Finish your planting by following it with compost and mulch.
+Nourish your garden bed with mulch and compost.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps your soil from drying out.
-Compost and mulch can be purchased in-store or created at home.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store, or you can learn how to compost DIY-style.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
+Don't miss a minute of growing season.
 Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Cutler Ridge Garden Center, online, or on our mobile app.
+If you don't have a lawn, consider adding an outdoor rug, a pellet grill, or artificial grass to your balcony or patio.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Cutler Ridge Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores